Chancellor's Merit Award

 Maintain a cumulative B average,

-Maintain a minimum of full time enrollment in each of the fall and spring semesters, and
+Maintain a minimum of half-time enrollment in each of the fall and spring semesters, and

 A limited number of awards are available.
 Please click here to review the specific criteria and download the application, which pertains to both of the following awards.
 Applications are due no later than the beginning of the term you are entering IU South Bend.